 Making payments on a mortgage for 30 years can seem like forever, especially when you look at your monthly statement.
-Not only do you see your huge outstanding balance, but you also see how your $1,000 monthly payment only knocked off $125 of it!
-Frustrating times for certain.
+Not only do you see your huge outstanding balance, but you also see how your $1,000 monthly payment only knocked $125 off of it!
+Frustrating times for sure.
 But there are little known ways to pay off your mortgage fast.

+#1.
 Use Tax Refunds

-According to the IRS, the average refund for 2014 is a whopping $3,000!
+According to the IRS, the average refund for 2016 is a whopping $3,053!
 I’m not going to get into the debate about getting such a large refund here, but I am going to show you the power of this refund.

 Let’s say you just bought a house and took out a loan for $200,000 at 5% interest for 30 years.
 You pay the balance due every month except for May, when you make an additional one-time extra payment of $3,000 which is your tax refund.
 What effect does this have?

 If you do this for just 5 years, you will shave off 4 years off your mortgage and save almost $38,000 in interest!
 Do this for 10 years and you knock off close to 7 years and save $58,000 in interest!

 I know it can be tempting to spend your tax refund on something else, but if you can put all of it, or even a good chunk of it towards your mortgage, you will save a ton of money.

 The next way to pay off your mortgage early is to create a bi-monthly mortgage payment system.
 A bi-monthly system takes your monthly payment and cuts it in half, so that you pay every other week, or twice a month.